 Must-Try in their menu: Song-l and Sansa

 Google Rating: 4.3/5

 Opening Hours: Till 9 PM, closed on Sundays

 Makan Halal Korean Restaurant

 Makan restaurant in Itaewon is run a Korean Muslim family who serve the traditional Korean cuisine to tourists and locals.
 They took an extra step and got certified by KMF (Korean Muslim Federation) in 2015 for an additional assurance their meals are halal.
 We recommend that you try their best-selling dishes Makan Bulgogi (thin, marinated slices of beef) and Bulgogi Bibimbap, a Korean rice dish with a selection of vegetables.
-With an extremely affordable price point and a warm hospitality from the owners, Makan is definitely a notable restaurant to check out as it
+With an extremely affordable price point and warm hospitality from the owners, Makan is definitely a notable halal restaurants in Seoul to check out if you’re visiting.

 Google Rating: 4.9/5